omdasmeena/job-seekers-zone/README.md

 - Frontend: React.js, Tailwind CSS, shadcn/ui, Framer Motion
 - Backend: Node.js, Express.js
 - Database: MongoDB
-- Deployment: (Add if deployed on Vercel/Render/Netlify/etc.)

 ## 📂 Folder Structure
 - `/client` — React frontend
 - `/server` — Express backend with MongoDB

-## 📄 License
-MIT License

----

-Feel free to customize the description to match any unique features or technologies you’ve added.
-If you want, you can also share your GitHub link and I’ll help you refine the README directly!